deepset-ai/haystack-rest-api/README.md

 - You can also check REST API interactive documentation at http://localhost:8000/docs.

 ## Indexing
-To populate the application with example data about Oceanian countries, run the script:
+To populate the application with example data about Oceanian countries, run the following script:
 ```bash
 python ingest_example_data.py
 ```